dfontana/socialimps/content/intent.md

 Intent Behind *Black Mirror*
 ----------------------------

 [*Black Mirror*][bm_imdb], created by Charlie Brooker, is a series of variable length television episodes exploring the darker side of society's connections with technology.
-Each episode is independent of the others, set in the "alternative present or near future", with a different story and intent, each examin Brooker describes the "black mirror" referenced to in the title as ["the one you'll find on every wall, on every desk, in the palm of every hand: the cold, shiny screen of a TV, a monitor, a smartphone"][guardian].
+Each episode is independent of the others, set in the "alternative present or near future", with a different story and intent.
+Brooker describes the "black mirror" referenced to in the title as ["the one you'll find on every wall, on every desk, in the palm of every hand: the cold, shiny screen of a TV, a monitor, a smartphone"][guardian].
 One reviewer (for a different episode) described the show as a whole as showcasing that ["Technology is exciting, but people are awful..."][verge-nosedive].
 Brooker also states that in a way, if technology is a drug, *Black Mirror* explains the side effects of that drug.

 Intent Behind *Black Mirror: Hated in the Nation*
 -------------------------------------------------